google-research-datasets/Disfl-QA/README.md

 @inproceedings{gupta-etal-2021-disflqa,
-    title = "Disfl-QA: A Benchmark Dataset for Understanding Disfluencies in Question Answering", author = "Gupta, Aditya and Xu, Jiacheng and Upadhyay, Shyam and Yang, Diyi and Faruqui, Manaal", booktitle = "Findings of of ACL 2021", year = "2021"
+    title = "Disfl-QA: A Benchmark Dataset for Understanding Disfluencies in Question Answering", author = "Gupta, Aditya and Xu, Jiacheng and Upadhyay, Shyam and Yang, Diyi and Faruqui, Manaal", booktitle = "Findings of ACL",
+    year = "2021"
 }
 ```